BEComTweaks/resource-packs/README.md

 </div>
 <div align="left">

+> [!IMPORTANT]
+> As of 2/7/24, BedrockTweaks/Files will be more favoured compared to BEComTweaks.
+> Contributions here will also be directed to BedrockTweaks/Files.

 A repo containing every single tweak **possible** ported from <a href="https://vanillatweaks.net/picker/resource-packs">Vanilla Tweaks' Resource Packs</a> with a Command Line and Web Interface.